kkruecke/cplus-documentation/notes/value-categories.rst

 * "Pure rvalues" abbreviated **prvalues** that don't occupy data storage.
 * "Expiring values" abbreviated **xvalues** that do occupy storage.

-.. note:: As a programmer you don't need to worry about the distinction between what is a prvalue and what is an xvalue.
+.. note:: As a programmer you don't need to worry about the distinction prvalues and xvalues.
 These terms exist in the C++ standard so compiler authors know what needs to be done.

 temporary materialization conversion
 ++++++++++++++++++++++++++++++++++++